 Accepted into the Secondary School Program?
-This page will guide you through important deadlines and next steps for this year’s program.
+This page will guide you through important deadlines and next steps.
 Please check back frequently for updates and reminders.

 *Stay Notified: Please add ssp@summer.harvard.edu to your email contact list to ensure that you receive important updates.
 Be sure to check your spam and junk folders so that you do not miss important information from our staff.